breachvr/bump-package-action/README.md

-# github-action-template
+# Set Package Version

-A template for setting up new github-actions
+An action that sets the version in a package.json file from the input provided

-1. Change name and values in `package.json`
+## Contributing

-2. Change name and values in `action.yml`
+1. Make sure you have `Node` and `npm` installed
-3. More?
+2. Fork then clone the repo
-4. `npm install`
+3. Open the repo on your computer enter `npm install` to get started
-5. -> Start development
+4. Submit pull requests to this repo